sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 `The problem is that we can not remove any data becaues we would end up only 2 States that are deamed to pass Stationarity test.`

-After going over lost so research papers on epidemiology and machine learning, I concluded that the easiest way to analysis/predict the forecast would be using using [SciPy's](https://scipy.org/) [`curve_fit`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html),
+After going over lost so research papers on epidemiology and machine learning, I concluded that the easiest way to analysis/predict the forecast would be using using [SciPy's](https://scipy.org/) [`curve_fit`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html) function.
+To `curve_fit` one Logistic Function & two Gaussian Function for total cases & new case <?>